 This is one of the types of motivation that has a two-pronged definition.
 One, power motivation is a kind of motivation that one person has on another.
 The impact of that person’s words or actions pushes the other to do better and perform well.

 Another definition of power-based motivation is that people who want to be in a position of power, perform better so that they can reach and conquer heights.

 We have discussed various kinds of motivation in this article and it is important to bring attention to the fact that rather than going behind external factors of motivation, you have to find it in yourself.
 If you are a teacher, make sure to convey this to your students.

 Rewards and material incentives are not going to be helpful in the long run.
 We hope you have a super productive week and month and years ahead.
-We will be back with yet another interesting blog.
-Meanwhile, if you have any questions for Teachmint, please share them with us.

 Happy teaching, Happy Learning!